 On a completely unrelated note, I just wanted to share a few random pictures of my apartment and neighborhood.
 So friends and family can have a better idea of exactly where it is I'm living.

 The neighborhood is mostly 3 and 4 story apartment buildings.
 On every corner there is a bodega.
-The McDonald's by my house has a walk-up window instead of a drive through, an
+The McDonald's by my house has a walk-up window instead of a drive through, and there are tons of street cart food vendors.

 When I first moved in I spent a lot of time decorating.
 We don't have a lot of money or nice things so I've had to do the best I can.
 This is the east wall of our giant living room.